wearefair/Auth0.Android/README.md

 #### Passwordless Login

 This feature requires your client to have the *Resource Owner* Legacy Grant Type enabled.
 Check [this article](https://auth0.com/docs/clients/client-grant-types) to learn how to enable it.
+Also, passwordless flows don't support the `audience` parameter.

 Passwordless it's a 2 steps flow: